EffectOrientedProgramming/book/Examples/README.md

 > (11,1.4,A value)<br />
 > */

+TODO: Correct Download Location?
-The first line of each example in this book contains the name of the source code file as you find it in the (TODO: Insert dir name here) directory that you set up in your appropriate “Installation” atom.
+The first line of each example in this book contains the name of the source code file as you find it in the `Examples` ([Download Here](https://github.com/EffectOrientedProgramming/book/Examples)) directory that you set up in your appropriate “Installation” section.
 You also see line numbers on all of our code samples.
 Line numbers do not appear in legal Scala code, so don’t add them in your code.
 We use them merely as a convenience when describing the code.